kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I'm told the whole team is dismissed as they are no longer required.
 - I used to think it was because of my anti-woke, women's rights activities and the extraordinary manner in which an industrial spy was able to cause enormous trouble with the tech systems, and consequently find out about my private political activities and managed to stick the boot in for me, just weeks after I started.
 - I now believe it was due to the [porn fatwa](../early-years/2003.md#porn-fatwa) which had gotten so out of control everything I did in my life was monitored and manipulated by porn addicts, often working alongside me in tech companies.
+- I had just given a public online interview stating I believed I was being drugged and filmed in my flat.
 - Furthermore, anyone in Polygon management knowing what was happening to me in Denia will have known I was about to be [murdered by poisoning by Carmen Cano and her associates](#serious-poisoning-with-intent-to-harm-or-kill).
-They couldn't have me turn up to meetings while that was happening now, could they?
+- They couldn't have me turn up to meetings while that was happening now, could they?
+- I wonder if VSSH and the L'Amistat band were also aware of this about to happen.
 - The dismissal letter explains the company is aware it is an unlawful dismissal, but I'm supposed to accept it.
 - I instruct a lawyer to help me who appears to be on Polygon's side.
 - I suspect they continue to hire one of my team, [Hansraj Bodani](../2023/november.md#polygon); a man who was outrageously insubordinate towards me when I was his manager.
+- The other member of my team, Anthony, is given work with one of Polygon's strong partners, `gateway.fm`, but doesn't stay long (maybe they found out what I was saying was true).
-- Hans appeared to have been instructed to be insubordinate towards me (possibly by James Dawes who he had worked with before, or more like directly from Gabriel Silva).
+- Hans appeared to have been instructed to be insubordinate towards me (possibly by James Dawes who he had worked with before, or more like directly from Gabriel Silva and the founders).
 - His behavior included shouting me down in meetings, constant heckling, not doing any work at all, complaining about me to my manager, and more.
 - Whenever I asked for help from my managers with him, I was ignored.
 - Hans clearly knew he could say and do whatever he liked, and he did so.
 - Hans was good as gold with Gabriel Silva when he took over.
 - I suspect he's working there now still.
+- Polygon, and other human resources agents and companies, are beginning to look very suspect.

 ## Couple in hotel room